SSWConsulting/SSW.Rules.Content/rules/azure-cost-analysis-tool/rule.md

 ## What if you suspect a specific resource is a problem?

 The Azure cost analysis tool also allows for different views to be selected.
-If you think a specific resource is causing a problem, then select the "CostByResource" view and then you can view each components individual cost breakdown.
+If you think a specific resource is causing a problem, then select the "CostByResource" view and then you can view each aspect of a resource which is costing money.
+That way you can identify an area which can be improved.🎯

 ![Figure: Azure Portal | Cost Analysis | View | CostByResource | Individual component breakdown](/Service-Breakdown.jpg)